jakamkon/eks-demos/README.md

     kubectl get deployment
     kubectl get pods -l app=webapp-d

-Check newly created env var from ConfigMap
+Check newly created env var from ConfigMap:

     kubectl exec webapp-deployment-UUID -- env | grep -i special

 ### You can simply do a new deployment and new old pods will be
-### replaces with a pods with a new configuration
+### replaced with pods with a new configuration
     kubectl apply -f 1_deployment-configmap-v2.yaml
     kubectl get pods -l app=webapp-d

-This time the UUID will be different since we've got a few totally new pods
+This time the UUID will be different since we've got a few totally new pods:

     kubectl exec webapp-deployment-UUID -- env | grep -i special